 There are so many doubts and confusion about blockchain technology and the cryptocurrencies supporting the tech.
 What difference can it actually make?
-Are there any genuine real world examples of it being used today?
+Are there any genuine real-world examples of it being used today?
 And where can it make the most difference?
 Here we have listed 27 examples of where the tech is/has been used so far.
 And made a tremendous difference.

 - My Story by VeChain and DNVGL puts wine one the blockchain.
 Showcasing the provenance, methods and story behind the wine (additional link)

-- Taipei City Hall Waste Management POC, a testing POC with IOTA that will measure the fill levels of their waste bins in real time.
+- Taipei City Hall Waste Management POC, a testing POC with IOTA that will measure the fill levels of their waste bins in real-time.
 These IoT sensors will use the Tangle network to store the data collected by the sensors to a secure and tamperproof ledger to help collection and waste management

 - IBM Food Trust uses blockchain technology to create visibility and accountability in the food supply.
-It connect growers, processors, distributors, and retailers through a permissioned, permanent and shared record of food system data.
+It connects growers, processors, distributors, and retailers through a permissioned, permanent and shared record of food system data.

 - Power Ledger live in Fremantle city of Fremantle has started a trial that will allow about 40 residents to trade solar power on a blockchain-based platform provided by renewable energy-focused crypto startup Power Ledger.

 - Medicalchain in October last year was used for the first time for medical services in London.
 Patients can easily buy medicine-related services using the Medicalchain native tokens, MedTokens (MTN).
 And doctor’s report can be recorded sooner on a digital ledger and shared with peers

 - Verisarti is using blockchain to verify the authenticity of artworks.
 Together with software developer ArtSystems, they offer galleries blockchain-based certificates of authenticity that are embedded in their art inventory management systems.